 Somerset Island is an uninhabited island in Nunavut (Canada's Arctic Archipelago).
 The island is located between Prince Regent Inlet (across which is Baffin Island) and Peel Sound (across which is Prince of Wales Island).
 Approx 13 km (8 ml) to the northeast is the Prince Leopold Island.

 The island covers a total area of 9570 ml2 (24800 km2), ranking it the world's 46th and Canada's 12th largest.

-The tourism establishment Arctic Watch Lodge, located on Somerset Island, was built in 1992.
-Arctic Watch was founded at Cunningham Inlet due to the large number of beluga whales congregating there in the summer months.
+The tourism establishment Arctic Watch Lodge was built in 1992.
+It was founded at Cunningham Inlet due to the large number of beluga whales congregating there in the summer months.
 The establishment is operated by Josee Auclair and Richard Weber.

 Somerset Island cruise terminal